Cobb strong in return to mound, Orioles beat Red Sox 7-2

+After missing most of last season with a hip injury that required surgery, Cobb said making his first start since April 2019 was a small step in a journey to get back to where he wants to be.

+“You have to start somewhere,” said Cobb, who went 5 1/3 innings to pick up his first victory since Sept.
+4, 2018 against Seattle.
+“There’s been a lot of work put in, post-surgery, rehab.
+It’s real nice to be able to see results.”

-BOSTON (AP) — Anthony Santander and Renato Núñez each drove in two runs and the Baltimore Orioles held off the Boston Red Sox 7-2 on Saturday to even their season-opening series.
+Anthony Santander and Renato Núñez each drove in two runs.

 Hanser Alberto finished with three hits.
-Austin Hays, and José Iglesias added two apiece.
+Austin Hays and José Iglesias added two apiece.
+The trio combined to go 7 for 15 with a double, two RBIs and four runs scored.

-Alex Cobb (1-0) was steady in his first start since April 2019 after missing most of last season with a hip injury that required surgery.
-After Boston pounded out 17 hits in its 13-2 win on Friday, Cobb mostly kept the Red Sox off balance, allowing just four hits and one run while striking out six in 5 1/3 innings of work.
+Manager Brandon Hyde said there’s lots of room for Cobb (1-0) to grow.

+“Ï don’t think actually he had his best stuff,” Hyde said.
+“But as a competitor, knows how to pitch and really did a great job.
+Stretched him out a little bit, which isn’t a bad thing.”

-He took a seat in the sixth after giving up a solo home run to Mitch Moreland.
+Cobb took a seat in the sixth after giving up a solo home run to Mitch Moreland.

-But Cobb had room for the mistake thanks to the run support from an Orioles lineup that jumped on pitches from Boston starter Martin Pérez early in at-bats to give him a 5-0 cushion.
-The Red Sox added another run off reliever Paul Fry to pull within 5-2.
-He was pulled in favor of Miguel Castro, who promptly struck out pinch hitter Xander Bogaerts to end the threat.
+But he had room for the mistake thanks to the run support from an Orioles lineup that jumped on pitches from Boston starter Martin Pérez early in at-bats to give him a 5-0 cushion.
+The Red Sox added another run off reliever Paul Fry to pull within a margin of 5-2.
+Fry was pulled in favor of Miguel Castro, who promptly struck out pinch hitter Xander Bogaerts to end the threat.

 Pérez (0-1) lasted just five innings in his Red Sox debut, giving up five runs on six hits and walking two.

 Hays and Alberto opened the game with back-to-back hits.
-Pérez seemed to be working his way out of the jam after striking out José Iglesias and getting Anthony Santander to line out, but Núñez doubled off the Green Monster, scoring Hays and Alberto.
+Pérez seemed to be working his way out of the jam after striking out Iglesias and getting Santander to line out, but Núñez doubled off the Green Monster, scoring Hays and Alberto.

+“Martin didn’t really get those pitches where he wanted to,” Red Sox manager Ron Roenicke said.

 A wild pitch advanced Núñez to third and he made it 3-0 when Rafael Devers mishandled Pedro Severino’s soft grounder to third.